 By now you know why curtain bangs are the go-to chic hair accessory: they’re low-maintenance, look good on everyone, and enhance your cheekbones.
-You know the why, now you need to know the how—the cutting technique behind curtain bangs.
-To help explain the method for creating perfect curtain bangs on your client, Redken artist and Creative Director of Head Studio in Perth, Australia, Marie Cain, is sharing her tips, below.
+You know the why, now you need to know how to cut curtain bangs.
+To help explain the method for creating perfect curtain bangs on yourself or a client, Redken artist and Creative Director of Head Studio in Perth, Australia, Marie Cain, is sharing her tips, below.

-Generally, with my approach to cutting bangs I try and emphasize two key things; the eyes and the cheekbones.
-The ‘curtain-effect’ lets you kind of manipulate the face and alter where you place the emphasis – by directing the hair and shaping the lengths accordingly.
+Marie shares that she generally tries to “emphasize two key things: the eyes and the cheekbones.
+The curtain effect lets you kind of manipulate the face and alter where you place the emphasis, by directing the hair and shaping the lengths accordingly.”

-For product, I would use Redken One United as a primer for the bangs and through the mid-lengths.
-It’s a spray treatment rather than a styler that I use to add a bit of “It-girl” texture and weight to the hair but it still allows you to dry the hair either naturally or with heat to leave it looking fresh.
-Redken’s Powder Grip 03 and Wind Blown 05 are my go-to for finishing that perfect texture to curtain bangs once the hair is dry.
+Marie notes she “would use Redken One United as a primer for the bangs and through the mid-lengths.
+It’s a spray treatment rather than a styler that I use to add a bit of ‘It-girl’ texture and weight to the hair but it still allows you to dry the hair either naturally or with heat to leave it looking fresh.

 Think you can’t pair curtain bangs with curly hair?
 Thank again!
 All the inspiration you need for curtain bangs on curly hair can be found HERE!